 I think my dad was genuinely freaked out (I would be too, I don’t blame him) and he looked like he was crying when he was standing by my hospital bed.
 I felt so awful.
 The first thing I thought when I got out of the wreckage afterward was, “OHMYGOD, my dad is going to KILL me.”

 My mom was the one that wanted to kill me though, I think.
 She was crying when I first saw her and I’m sure she was relieved that I was alive and more or less unhurt, but I know she was mad at me because she didn’t want to let me take the truck in the first place.
 She told Star’s mom that she wanted me to have to sit and watch the doctors scrape gravel out of Star’s shoulder so “I could see the damage I’ve caused.”
 She’s weird like that.

 Since it happened on a Friday in April, I didn’t get to miss school or anything.
 Star missed most of that next week because of her rib – it made walking, sitting, breathing and existing very very painful.
 I wore a sling to school for a day or two because of my elbow, but I stopped wearing it because it seemed more of a hassle than it was worth.

 I became absolutely petrified of gravel roads after that, and I drive like a little granny when I’m forced to use them.
 Even now.
 I’m also a lot more afraid of pickups than I ever used to be.

 :star::star::star: INTERMISSION :star::star::star:

 The truck sat dormant in our shed and then our barn for many, many months.
-My brother, Carson, decided that it was going to be his truck and that he was going to restore it with the help of auto body repair experts.
+My brother, Carson, decided that it was going to be his truck and that he was going to restore it with the help of auto body repair and auto windshield repair experts.
 I told him it was a stupid idea, but no. He goes and does it anyway: